RosterElf Logo UK

 Award requirements for rostering

 Modern awards contain specific rostering requirements that employers must follow.
-Breaching these requirements can result in Fair Work complaints and penalties:
+Breaching them can result in Fair Work complaints and penalties:

-Most modern awards require employers to provide at least 7 days notice of roster or hours changes.
+Most modern awards require at least 7 days notice of roster or hours changes.
 Some awards permit shorter notice with employee agreement or in genuine emergencies.
-Document any agreements to shorter notice periods.
+Document any agreement to a shorter period.

-Many awards require genuine consultation before making significant changes to regular rosters or ordinary hours.
-Consultation means discussing changes, providing relevant information, considering employee views, and genuinely weighing alternatives.
+Many awards require genuine consultation before significant changes to regular rosters or ordinary hours — discussing changes, providing relevant information, considering employee views, and genuinely weighing alternatives.

-Awards specify minimum shift lengths—typically 3 hours for casuals and sometimes longer for permanent staff.
-The Hospitality Award has specific requirements that differ from other industries.
-Rostering shorter shifts breaches the award and creates grounds for complaint.
-Always verify minimum engagements for your applicable awards.
+Awards specify minimum shift lengths — typically 3 hours for casuals and sometimes longer for permanent staff.
+The Hospitality Award differs from other industries.
+Rostering shorter shifts breaches the award.

-While employers control rostering decisions, unreasonably ignoring employee availability or preferences—especially when provided as required—can contribute to disputes.
-Balance business needs with reasonable consideration of employee circumstances.
+While employers control rostering decisions, unreasonably ignoring employee availability or preferences — especially when provided as required — contributes to disputes.
+Balance business needs with reasonable consideration.

 How rostering disputes escalate